 Day – 5 Adios Pangong lake welcome Thiksey & Shey

 Spend the morning at the lake.
 Have your breakfast in the camps and then start heading towards Leh.
-On your way back I would recommend to stop and visit Thiksey Monastery and Shey Palace.
+On your way back I would recommend stopping and visit Thiksey Monastery and Shey Palace.
 Thiksay Gompa, Thiksey Monastery or Thiksay Monastery is a gompa of Tibetan Buddhism religion.
-It is located on the top of the hill.
-Shey Palace Leh is a royal residence of the Ladakh monarchs and it is the main attractions of Shey.
-Reach Leh by evening, have your dinner and relive all the memories.
+It is located at the top of the hill.
+Shey Palace Leh is a royal residence of the Ladakh monarchs and it is the main attraction of Shey.
+Reach Leh by evening, have your dinner, and relive all the memories.
 I am sure by this time you will have enough pictures and videos.
-Take a night rest in Leh.
+Take a night’s rest in Leh.

 Day – 6 Sham Valley Tour